-Underlying every one of these steps are data pipelines that clean, transform, and merge the data coming into the data ecosystem.
-There are also the applications and solutions used to store and analyze data along with the right infrastructure to support those applications and tools.
+Underlying every one of these steps are pipelines that clean, transform, and merge the data coming into the ecosystem.
+There are also the applications and solutions used to store and analyze it along with the right infrastructure to support those applications and tools.

 - Fast, low-latency performance for Oracle databases and applications

 - Non-disruptive upgrades and performance with six-nines availability

 - Huge capacity in a small footprint

 - The ability to scale compute and capacity independently